AnkitaAggarwal19/multi-user-Blog/Readme.md

 The two main technologies used in this project are Google App Engine and Jinja.

 Basic Blog:
+- Front Page shows a message "Hello Udacity"
+- "unique-name.appspot.com/blog" is the main page of the application:
-- Front Page lists the blog posts.
+      - lists the blog posts.
       - login link
       - signup link

-For writing a newpost, you can go to the url: unique-name.appspot.com/blog/newpost For logging in, you can go to the url: unique-name.appspot.com/login For signing up, you can ho to the url: unique-name.appspot.com/signup Buttons are provided for like, dislike, comment, edit and delete.
+For reading the blogs, you can go to the url: main-campaign-169610.appspot.com/blog For writing a newpost, you can go to: main-campaign-169610.appspot.com/blog/newpost For logging in, you can go to: main-campaign-169610.appspot.com/login For signing up, you can ho to: main-campaign-169610.appspot.com/signup Buttons are provided for like, dislike, comment, edit and delete.

-Check it on this url:
+Check it on this url: main-campaign-169610.appspot.com